marcelm/cutadapt/doc/guide.rst

 If no adapter was found, the format is as follows:

 1. Read name
-2. The value -1
+2. The value -1 (use this to distinguish between match and non-match)
 3. The read sequence
 4. Quality values

 When parsing the file, be aware that additional columns may be added in the future.
-Note also that some fields can be empty, resulting in consecutive tabs within a line.
+Also, some fields can be empty, resulting in consecutive tabs within a line.

 If the ``--times`` option is used and greater than 1, each read can appear